 The first is a utilitarian bookcase that is chock full.
 Back to back and end to end…the books are well acquainted with each other because they are squished into the shelves together.

 Then there is our living room bookcase.
-This is where I keep special books and other objects and art that speak to me at the moment.
+This is where I keep special books and other objects and art that speak to me at the moment…or of the season!

-Now that we are into the throes of summer, it was time for a seasonal refresh.
+Now that we are in the throes of summer, it was time for a seasonal refresh.

 Keep it Light and Bright